LBoorman1/tech242-AWS-linux/Day1/aws_basics.md

 Has locations around the globe, allowing for fast access times no matter the user's location.

 ## Points of Presence
 Optimise performance, reduce latency and enchance the availability of AWs services for end-users.
+Strategically placed in cities and places where there is a high amount of traffic to allow for reliable service to common locations.

 ### Edge locations
 Distributed in major cities strategically.
+Allow for people to connect to cloud services from the nearest

+### Availability Zones
+Areas in which there are one or more aws data centers for a region.